A guide to GDPR regulations and best practices for transactional emails

 If these brands stop adding value, or send too many emails, then the customer can withdraw consent at any time.
 More engaging, better targeted, and ultimately more interesting marketing emails are the result.
 And that is a good thing for everyone.

-GDPR and transactional emails
+How GDPR applies to transactional emails

 Most businesses use email for important messages that customers both want and need to see.
 In some cases, the business may be legally required to send these messages.
 Payment confirmations, monthly statements, password resets, and notifications of possible fraud are just a few examples of transactional emails.